W01fw00d/chemistry-ui/README.md

 - Editor's choice banner from [original image](https://pixabay.com/illustrations/tape-red-decor-for-the-web-plate-2410588/), which is under Pixabay License, free for commercial use

-- Fake room image from [pixabay](https://pixabay.com/photos/wall-furniture-design-apartment-416060/)
+- Fake item image from [pixabay](https://pixabay.com/photos/wall-furniture-design-apartment-416060/)